UAA-EQLNES/ARTF-Data-Receiver/README.md

 ## Appendix B: Install from SD card

 The pcDuino2 has the option to boot from an SD card.
-A disc image with the installed software is available, but is out of date.

 These instruction are for OSX since the procedure has not been tested on Windows or Linux yet.
-The process is similar to what you'd do with a Raspberry Pi image.
+The process is similar to what you'd do with a Raspberry Pi disc image.

 These instructions use [Keka](http://www.kekaosx.com/en/) to unzip the disc image.